perezjair94/test-nisum-latam/README.md

 ## Books and Authors List

-You'll find a `db.json` file in the `src` directory that includes the users you can use.
+You'll find a `db.json` file in the `src` directory that includes the books and authors you can use.

 ## Description